james-bowman/blog/content/post/optimising-machine-learning-algorithms-part2.md

 Machine learning applications typically model entities as vectors of numerical features so that they may be compared and analysed quantitively.
 These vectors can be considered collectively as a matrix.
 In the case of [Latent Semantic Analysis (LSA)]({{< ref "semantic-analysis-of-webpages-with-machine-learning-in-go.md" >}}) as implemented in the [nlp project](http://github.com/james-bowman/nlp), documents are the entities and the words/terms they contain are the features.
 The elements within the matrix represent the frequency that each word appears in the associated document.
 [For more detailed explanation of term document matrices and LSA please refer to this blog post]({{< ref "semantic-analysis-of-webpages-with-machine-learning-in-go.md" >}}).

 The vocabulary of words occuring within a modestly sized document corpus of 3,000 documents could be hundreds of thousands of words.
 However, each document probably only contains a couple of hundred unique terms.
 To represent such a corpus as numerical feature vectors would therefore require a ~200,000 x 3,000 matrix (terms x documents) with 99% of the elements containing zeros.
-Storing all the elements of such a matrix, using 64 bits per element, would require over 4GB of memory (64 x 200,000 x 3,000).
+Storing all the elements of such a matrix, using 64 bits per element, would require over 4GB of memory.

 Thankfully, there are data structures and algorithms specifically designed for dealing with such sparse matrices that capitalise on the sparsity of the matrix by only storing the non-zero values.
 This reduces the memory/storage requirements and processing effort to represent and process the matrix.